Harrison-Ward/xG/README.md

 Explore the methodology and calculations in detail in the [xG Model Notebook](models/xG_model.ipynb).

 ### xP (Expected Points) Model
-The xP model takes the data from the xG model and simulates 100,000 possible matches to generate the probability that each team would win.
-These win probabilities are then used to calculate the number of expected points each team would recieve.
+The xP model takes the data from the PSxG model and simulates 100,000 possible matches to generate the probability that each team would win.
+These win probabilities are then used to calculate the number of expected points each team would receive.

 - Step one: Simulate each shot in the match 100,000 times, where the probability the shot results in a goal is the xG of that shot, predicted by the xG model